h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 The VIF is constructed by:

-- setting a numerical predictor *x* as the response while using the remaining predictors except for *x*
+- setting a numerical predictor *x* as the response while using the remaining predictors except for *x*,
-- building a GLM regression model
+- building a GLM regression model,
-- taking the :math:`R^2` of the ?????? where the VIF is :math:`\frac{1.0}{(1.0-R^2)}`
+- calculating the VIF as :math:`\frac{1.0}{(1.0-R^2)}` where :math:`R^2` is taken from the GLM regression model built in the prior step, and
-- repeating this process for all remaining numerical predictors to retrieve their VIF
+- repeating this process for all remaining numerical predictors to retrieve their VIF.

 Modifying or Creating a Custom GLM Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~